webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Trained-Interlocutor.md

 ---
 aliases:
 - Trained Interlocutor
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Task
 ---

-### Trained Interlocutor
+## Trained Interlocutor

-Through wit, charm, humor, and grace (or sometimes rudeness, threatening posture, and obscenity), you’re better able to talk others into what you want.
+Through wit, charm, humor, and grace (or sometimes rudeness, threatening posture, and obscenity), you're better able to talk others into what you want.
 You are trained in all interactions.
 Enabler.